 - 8. The submission of published work for a PhD by published work shall: - have already been published, or have been accepted for publication.
-Evidence of acceptance for publication must be submitted to the Faculty Graduate School Office at the time of submission; - normally comprise of: a research monograph; one or more authored books or papers in refereed journals; chapters in edited books; technical reports; scholarly editions of text; or creative work in relevant areas; - c) not have been submitted in support of a successful award or pending application for any award of any higher education institution; - d) consist of enough publications to be broadly comparable to a PhD thesis (that is, it is evidently the result of sustained work normally in a single field to which it makes an original contribution), and to meet the criteria for the award of a PhD as set out in paragraph 5 of the University's Code of Practice for Research Degree Candidature and Supervision.
+Evidence of acceptance for publication must be submitted to the Faculty Graduate School Office at the time of submission; - b) normally comprise of: a research monograph; one or more authored books or papers in refereed journals; chapters in edited books; technical reports; scholarly editions of text; or creative work in relevant areas; - c) not have been submitted in support of a successful award or pending application for any award of any higher education institution; - consist of enough publications to be broadly comparable to a PhD thesis (that is, it is evidently the result of sustained work normally in a single field to which it makes an original contribution), and to meet the criteria for the award of a PhD as set out in paragraph 5 of the University's Code of Practice for Research Degree Candidature and Supervision (The Difference between PhD and MPhil The PhD).
 The number of publications will vary between disciplines, but it is expected that most submissions will include between three and seven publications; - e) consist of publications where a significant proportion of the work has been carried out by the candidate since they joined the staff of the University of Southampton; and have normally been published within the 10 years previous to the date of submission; - 9.
-During the period of candidature, the candidate shall prepare the following material for submission with their published work: - a) a commentary not exceeding 12,000 words which explains: the aims and nature of the research; the coherence between the materials; how the materials fit within the context of other work in the field; and the nature and extent of their original contribution; - b) a full bibliography of all relevant published work, attached as an appendix;
+During the period of candidature, the candidate shall prepare the following material for submission with their published work: - a commentary not exceeding 12,000 words which explains: the aims and nature of the research; the coherence between the materials; how the materials fit within the context of other work in the field; and the nature and extent of their original contribution; - b) a full bibliography of all relevant published work, attached as an appendix;

 - c) a statement declaring, in the case of collaborative work, the extent of the candidate's own contribution, signed by all co-authors.
 It is expected that the candidate will normally have been the primary author on their submitted work; - d) a summary sheet numbering the submitted publications and a copy of each publication. - 10.
-For the award of Doctor of Philosophy, candidates must have demonstrated the criteria as detailed in paragraph 5 of the University's Code of Practice for Research Degree Candidature and Supervision.
-The examination will follow the same procedure as set out in the University's Code of Practice for Research Degree Candidature and Supervision, with the exception of the variations set out in paragraphs 11 to 14 of Section A of these Regulations.
+For the award of Doctor of Philosophy, candidates must have demonstrated the criteria as detailed in paragraph 5 of the University's Code of Practice for Research Degree Candidature and Supervision (The Difference between PhD and MPhil The PhD).
+The examination will follow the same procedure as set out in paragraphs 91 to 104 of the University's Code of Practice for Research Degree Candidature and Supervision (Examination) with the exception of the variations set out in paragraphs 11 to 14 of Section A of these Regulations.